TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 **Config file:** DCRLogEnabled <br/>
 **Type:** `boolean` <br/>
 **Description**: When enabled, the portal will print raw responses from OAuth2.0 Identity Provider for the DCR flow.
-Raw responses from the Identity Providers may contain sensitive information therefore we recommend enabling this option only for debugging purposes.
+Raw responses from the Identity Providers may contain sensitive information, therefore we recommend enabling this option only for debugging purposes.
 Available options are:
 - `true` for enabling the detailed logs;
 - `false` for disabling the detailed logs.
 The default value is `false`.

 ### Audit log settings
 This section explains how to configure the audit log in the portal.
-When the audit log enabled, each admins' action will leave a trace in the portal.log file located at in the directory specified by the `PORTAL_AUDIT_LOG_ENABLE` setting.
+When the audit log is enabled, each admins' action will leave a trace in the *portal.log* file located at in the directory specified by the `PORTAL_AUDIT_LOG_ENABLE` setting.

 #### PORTAL_AUDIT_LOG_ENABLE
 **Config file:** AuditLog.Enable <br/>